Custom Choice Loan: Frequently Asked Questions

 The borrower's permanent residency state cannot be in Iowa or Wisconsin.

 Many students will need a creditworthy cosigner to qualify.
-If you are concerned about being approved for a private loan, or you don't have a substantial credit history, we recommend you consider strengthening your chances by adding a qualified cosigner.
+If you are concerned about being approved for a private student loan, or you don't have a substantial credit history, we recommend you consider strengthening your chances by adding a qualified cosigner.

 * The legal age for entering into contracts is 18 years of age in every state except Alabama (19 years old), Nebraska (19 years old, only for wards of the state), and Mississippi and Puerto Rico (21 years old).